vestrel00/contacts-android/howto/howto-integrate-custom-data.md

 - Provide info on how to show custom data natively in the contacts app. https://developer.android.com/guide/topics/providers/contacts-provider#CustomData

-Custom data from social media will also be supported.
-For more info, read [How do I integrate custom data from social media?](/howto/howto-integrate-custom-data-from-social-media.md)
+Custom data from other apps will also be supported.
+For more info, read [How do I integrate custom data from other apps?](/howto/howto-integrate-custom-data-from-other-apps.md)

 Custom data without sync adapters will not be synced!
 For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md)